zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-graph/work-with-csv-files/introduction/introduction.md

 Estimated Workshop Time: 45 minutes

-### About Autonomous Graph
+### About Graph Studio
 Oracle Autonomous Database contains features that enable it to function as a scalable property graph database.
 They automate the creation of graph models and in-memory graphs from database tables.
 They  include notebooks and developer APIs for executing graph queries using PGQL, a SQL-like graph query language, and nearly 60 built-in graph algorithms, and offer dozens of visualizations including native graph visualization.

-Watch the following two videos for more information on Autonomous Graph.
+Watch the following two videos for more information on Graph Studio.
 The first is an introduction to property graphs and their use cases.
 The second is a tour of the Graph Studio interface.

 [](youtube:eCd-969hrak)   Simply Graph Analytics with Autonomous Database

-[](youtube:S6Q-IJcBkU0)   Autonomous Graph Database: A tour of the Graph Studio interface
+[](youtube:S6Q-IJcBkU0)   Autonomous Database: A tour of the Graph Studio interface

 ### Objectives